-For the reasons shown in the above list, Oil Change Co.'s variable expenses will be $9 if it services one car, $18 if it services two cars, $90 if it services 10 cars, $900 if it services 100 cars, etc.
+For the reasons shown in the above list, Oil Change Co.'s variable expenses are $9 if it services one car, $18 if it services two cars, $90 if it services 10 cars, $900 if it services 100 cars, etc.

-Fixed expenses do not increase when sales increase.
+Fixed expenses do not increase in total when sales increase.
 Fixed expenses do not decrease when sales decrease.
-In other words, fixed expenses such as rent will not change when sales increase or decrease.
+In other words, fixed expenses such as the monthly rent will not change when sales increase or decrease.

 At Oil Change Co. the following items have been identified as fixed expenses.
 The amount shown is the fixed expense per week:

 Some expenses are part variable and part fixed.
 These are often referred to as mixed expenses or semi-variable expenses.
 An example would be a salesperson's compensation that is composed of a salary portion (fixed expense) and a commission portion (variable expense).
 Mixed expenses could be split into two parts.
 The variable portion can be listed with other variable expenses and the fixed portion can be included with the other fixed expenses.

 Revenues (or sales) at Oil Change Co. are the amounts earned from servicing cars.
 Oil Change Co. charges one flat fee of $24 for performing the oil change service.
 For $24 the company changes the oil and filter, adds needed fluids, adds air to the tires, and inspects engine belts.

 At the present time no other service is provided and the $24 fee is the same for all automobiles regardless of engine size.